We’ve identified an issue where bitmap images that are exported and re-imported into Sketch are appearing incorrectly and appearing washed out.

 Photoshop and Illustrator’s file formats are completely proprietary.
 Only Adobe knows how to read these files properly and because of that, we cannot provide proper support for these.

-Sketch Mirror relies on your devices to be on the same network, and sometimes that’s not the case, giving you an error.
+Mirror relies on your devices to be on the same network.
+If that’s not the case, you’ll see an error.

 If you’re using a corporate / campus network, those are usually fire-walled, and the required traffic for Mirror is sometimes blocked by default.
 You may have to ask your network admin to add a rule to allow